rop14009/WegrzynLab/readme.md

 Path to FASTA-version of database3:
 Path to search results from database3:
 Full-length coverage requirement (0 - 1):
-Minimum Evalue (decimal form: 0.00001 or scientific notation form 1e-5):
+Minimum Evalue (decimal form 0.00001 or scientific notation form 1e-5):
 Generate XML for Blast2GO (yes / no):
 Path to InterProScan Results:
 Path to Blast2GO Results: